khmalz/laravel-docker/README.md

 # Laravel Docker Project

-This project provides a fully Dockerized development environment for a Laravel 12 application using PHP 8.4 FPM, PostgreSQL, Redis, and Nginx.
+This project provides a fully Dockerized development environment for a Laravel 12 application using **FrankenPHP** (Caddy-based server), PHP 8.4, PostgreSQL, and Redis.

 ## Project Structure